youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### get_service_setting

-`ServiceSetting` is an account-level setting for an AWS service.
+`ServiceSetting` is an account-level setting for an Amazon Web Services service.

 Type annotations for `boto3.client("ssm").get_service_setting` method.